josep-prog/formative_introduction_blockchain/README.md

 ## **Digital Signatures**

 In addition to hashing, the program uses digital signatures for lending transactions.
 A digital signature can be thought of as a special digital stamp attached to a transaction.
-When the program starts, it creates a pair of cryptographic keys.
+The first time the program runs, it creates a pair of cryptographic keys and saves them in data/key.pem.
+On later runs the same key is loaded, so old signatures can still be checked.
 The private key is used to sign borrow and return transactions, while the other part of the key pair is used to check the signature later.

-The function generate\_key\_pair() creates this key pair.
+The function generate\_key\_pair() creates this key pair, and save\_key() and load\_key() store and read it.
 The function sign\_data() creates a signature for a lending transaction, and verify\_signature() checks whether the signature is still valid.
-When the user chooses to view the records, the program checks the signatures and reports whether they are valid or invalid.
+When the user chooses to view the records, the program checks the signatures and reports whether they are valid or invalid. validate\_chain() checks them too.

 The purpose of using signatures here is to provide another way of checking the lending records.
 Hashing helps the program detect changes in the data, while the signature provides a way to check the authenticity of the transaction.
 The assignment specifically requires digital signatures to authenticate lending actions.